Table of Contents

 What software do travel agents use to book flights?

-Agents primarily use GDS like Sabre, Amadeus, or Travelport for real-time flight bookings, fare comparisons, and e-ticketing.
-Integrated platforms like TravelPerk or Dolphin Dynamics also connect directly.
+Agents primarily use GDSs such as Sabre, Amadeus, or Travelport for real-time flight bookings, fare comparisons, and e-ticketing.
+Integrated platforms like TravelPerk and Dolphin Dynamics also connect directly.

 Do travel agents need different software for corporate vs. leisure travel?